-The zygote is a single diploid cell, but this zygote then multiplies through mitotic division to form a multicellular embryo.
+The zygote is a single diploid cell, which will ultimately multiply through mitotic division to form a multicellular embryo.
 This mitotic division does not result in any significant growth and the multicellular cluster that is formed is the same size as the zygote.
 This cell division process is referred to as cleavage.

 Initially, at least four cycles of cell division occur, giving rise to 16 cells, referred to collectively as the morula.
 Around 24 hours after fertilization occurs, the first cleavage division occurs.
-The individual cells that occur as a result of the cleavage are termed blastomeres and the cleavage phase ends when a hollow sphere of blastomeres called the blastula has formed.
-The ovum or egg cell has two poles and the pole where yolk is most concentrated is referred to as the vegetal pole, while the opposite is called the animal pole.
+The individual cells that are generated as a result of the cleavage are termed blastomeres and the cleavage phase ends when a hollow sphere of blastomeres called the blastula has formed.
+The ovum or egg cell has two poles and the pole where the yolk is most concentrated is referred to as the vegetal pole, while the opposite is called the animal pole.

 Unlike other forms of cell division, cleavage gives rise to an increased cell number without increasing the mass.
 With each subdivision that occurs, there is an increase in the ratio of nuclear to cytoplasmic material.
-The frog blastula, for example, which is comprised of thousands of cells is no larger than the egg is just after fertilization.
+The frog blastula, for example, which is comprised of thousands of cells, is no larger than the egg is just after fertilization.

 In eggs with no yolk or only a moderate amount of yolk, cytokinesis completely divides the cell and cleavage is holoblastic.
 Here, cleavage furrows are formed all the way through the zygote.
 This form of cleavage occurs in mammals such as humans.
-In the case of holoblastic cleavage, the offspring receive nourishment from the placenta or from milk after birth.
+In the case of holoblastic cleavage, the offspring receive nourishment from the placenta or from the mother's milk after birth.

 Cleavage in insects